SaiSindhuja197/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     - C#: `appsettings.json`
     - Python: `.env`

-1. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model's name that you deployed, `my-gpt-model`.
-Then save the file by right-clicking on the file from the left pane and hit **Save**
+1. In the configuration file, enter the following values for your Azure OpenAI service:

+    - **Endpoint**: The endpoint URL from your Azure OpenAI resource.
+    - **Key1**: The primary key from your Azure OpenAI resource.
+    - **Deployment Name**: Set this to **my-gpt-model** (the name of your model deployment).
+    After updating these values, save the file by right-clicking it in the left pane.

 1. If you're using **C#**, navigate to `CSharp.csproj`, delete the existing code, then replace it with the following code, and then press **Ctrl+S** to save the file.